termehs/multigraphr/README.md

 Consider using the IEA model to approximate the RSM model so that edge assignment probabilities are functions of observed degree sequence.
-Note that the outcome space for multigraphs is much bigger than for the RSM model so the multiplicity sequences are not printed (they can be found using the function `get_edgemultip_seq` for very small multigraphs and their probabilities can be found using the multinomial distribution).
+Note that the sample space for multigraphs is much bigger than for the RSM model so the multiplicity sequences are not printed (they can be found using the function `get_edgemultip_seq` for very small multigraphs and their probabilities can be found using the multinomial distribution).